abhaybhargav/defcon_intro/README.md

 	![](import_appliance.jpg)
 * Wait for OS to boot.
 Once it boots, you should see the desktop environment:
 	![](desktop.jpg)
+*
-* To test if everything is working correctly, Open up the `Terminal Emulator` in the Desktop and run `docker ps`, you should see something like this:
+* To test if everything is working correctly, Open up the `Terminal Emulator` in the Desktop and run the first command `sudo service docker start`.
+Subsequently, run the command `docker ps`, you should see something like this:
 	![](docker_ps.jpg)
 * As a final test, your terminal should automatically be on working directory `/root/Desktop/labs/defcon_viz`, run the commands:
 	* `source active_viz.sh`